Nemzeti Bajnokság III

-Nemzeti Bajnokság III (NB III, National Championship III) is the third tier of Hungarian football (from the autumn of 1997 till the spring of 2005, NB III was the fourth tier, the third was NB II).
+Nemzeti Bajnokság III (NB III or National Championship III) is the third tier of Hungarian football (from the autumn of 1997 till the spring of 2005, NB III was the fourth tier, the third was NB II).
+It was contested the first time in the 1940–41 season.
+It was interrupted between 1944 and 1948, 1951 and 1957, and 1978 and 1981.
 The tier contains 4 groups (northeast, northwest, southeast and southwest) of 16 teams.
 From NB III, the champions of each group will battle promotion play-off, two teams winning play-off are promoted to the NB II.
 The three lowest teams of each group and two worst 13th place teams are relegated to the first tier of local divisions (MB I).
 From NB II, the two lowest teams are relegated to NB III from 2024–25 season onwards.